barakeel/ramsey/README.md

 val _ = range (8, 18, fn size => write_enumscripts 100 size (4,4));
 ```

-Then we call Holmake by running (preferably inside a screen `screen -S enump`):
+Then, call Holmake by running (preferably inside a screen `screen -S enump`):
 (warning use up to 300GB of ram)
 ```
 cd enump